Logeshvarman/Virt-HR/README.md

 ## Candidate

-This smart contract is for the candidate and stores information about the employee: employee name, full approval, all listed skills and their contract (clauses 1-10).
+This smart contract is for the candidate and stores information about the candidate: candidate name, full approval, all listed skills and their contract (clauses 1-10).
 Authentication - There will be 2 types of authentication and unauthenticated.
 A certificate is considered verified when it is validated on the blockchain by the organization that issued it.
 Event History - It will have fields like (Organization Name, Name, Details etc.) and there will be two types: Checked and Unchecked.
 If the organization confirms it on the blockchain, it is considered proof.